Skip to content

 For streamable-http servers, url is required. headers are optional. command, args, cwd, and env are not allowed on this transport.

 env and headers values support ${ENV_VAR} interpolation.
 MindRoom resolves those placeholders from the current runtime environment when it opens the MCP transport.
+Static headers are process-global and shared by every requester.
+Use the OAuth auth block for remote MCP servers that need a different bearer token per requester.

 Per-Server Options